Meet energynautics:

 Simulation and Practice

-• Dipl.-Ing. in Energiesystemtechnik / Technische Universität Clausthal
+• Dipl.-Ing. in Energy Systems / Clausthal University of Technology

-• Ph.D. on „Virtual Power Plants with Micro-Cogeneration“ / Technische Universität Darmstadt
+• Ph.D. on „Virtual Power Plants with Micro-Cogeneration“ / Technical University of Darmstadt

-Nis Martensen Ph.D. is an expert with years of experience in the modelling and simulation of distribution networks and an accomplished researcher in matters of modelling and design of renewable energy systems and power system dynamics, with particular experience in small hybrid systems.
+Nis Martensen Ph.D. is an expert in modeling and design of renewable energy in power systems and power system dynamics, with particular experience in hybrid systems and distribution networks.
+He contributes to grid code development worldwide.
 Dr. Martensen is an expert user of the power system analysis software DIgSILENT PowerFactory.

 • Jan-David Schmidt studied Electrical Engineering focusing on power systems at the Technical University of Darmstadt.